srehmani/Coursera-Projects-/CodeBook.md

 # Code Book

-This code book summarizes the resulting data fields in `tidy.txt`.
+This code book provided details on the included `tidydata.txt` file.

-## Identifiers
+## Base Identifiers

 * `SubjectID` - The ID of the test subject
 * `ActivityID` - The ID of the Activity performed